docsforadobe/after-effects-scripting-guide/docs/text/characterrange.md

 `CharacterRange.pasteFrom(characterRange)`

 !!! note
-    This functionality was added in After Effects (Beta) 25.0 and is subject to change while it remains in Beta.
+    This functionality was added in After Effects 25.1

 #### Description